amlalejini/Tag-based-Genetic-Regulation-for-LinearGP/source/README.md

 - Repeated-signal problem (alt-signal-exp.cc)
 - Contextual-signal problem (bool-calc-exp.cc)
 - Changing-signal problem (chg-env-exp.cc)
-- Boolean logic calculator problem (bool-calc-exp.cc)
+- Boolean-logic calculator problem (bool-calc-exp.cc)

 Below, we give the external dependencies for compiling our experiments, and we give which source files are associated with each of the problems.